vibbits/irefindex/vsc/README.md

 ### 4. Provision the machine using Terraform + run irinit and irdownload

-> Note: This step will take a while, as it will have to download external resources.
+> Note: Each Ansible playbook in this guide will take a while, as it will have to respectively download, parse and build external resources.
 During this time your host machine must stay connected to the server.

 1. Copy the `irefindex.auto.tfvars.example` file to `irefindex.auto.tfvars`.
     > Note: Additional variables can be found in the `variables.tf` file.